yu-lab-vt/AQuA/README.md

 # Updates

+**10/30/2019:**

+The update adds the random seed and makes the random variables controllable.
+Now with same parameter setting, AQuA will give same results.
+(Due to the randomness, the results will have a little difference before.)

 **10/19/2019:**

 Repair the bug in Fiji version that 'minimum correlation' in merging step cannot be set to float data.

 **10/17/2019:**